 In the United Kingdom most people are horrified at the thought of their beloved horse or donkey being eaten, but in the rest of Europe, this is commonplace and, being a member of the European Community, these laws affect us all.

-Once you have your passport, it is held by the animal for life, although should be returned to the issuer for updating whenever any details alter e.g. Change of ownership, castration, etc. There will be a charge made for applying these amendments.
+Once you have your passport, it is held by the animal for life, although should be returned to the issuer for updating whenever any details alter e.g. change of ownership, castration, etc. There will be a charge made for applying these amendments.

 Passport Application Forms

-It is now an offence for an owner to:
+If the horse (donkey/mule/hinny) is not accompanied by a valid passport it is now an offence for an owner to:

 - Export a horse (donkey/mule/hinny)